evolvingstuff/vdw2/content/posts/chance-of-moderately-severe-covid-3x-less-likely-if-plant-based-diet.md

 │   │   │   │   raw_content: #00F
 │   │   │   children:
 │   │   │   ├── TextNode
-│   │   │   │   full_match: `Note: The survey did not ask about vitamin D supplementation. %%%People on a plant-based diet have less diabetes and may also supplement with Vitamin D `
+│   │   │   │   full_match: `Note: The survey did not ask about vitamin D supplementation. `
+│   │   │   │   inner_content: `Note: The survey did not ask about vitamin D supplementation. `
+│   │   │   ├── NewlineNode
+│   │   │   │   full_match: `%%%`
+│   │   │   │   inner_content: ``
+│   │   │   ├── TextNode
-│   │   │   │   inner_content: `Note: The survey did not ask about vitamin D supplementation. %%%People on a plant-based diet have less diabetes and may also supplement with Vitamin D `├── TextNode
+│   │   │   │   full_match: `People on a plant-based diet have less diabetes and may also supplement with Vitamin D ` │   │   │   │   inner_content: `People on a plant-based diet have less diabetes and may also supplement with Vitamin D `├── TextNode
 │   full_match: `\n`
 │   inner_content: `\n`├── DivNode
 │   full_match: `{DIV(class=&quot;lefth4&quot;)}{maketoc Title=&quot;&quot;}{DIV}`